Life As a Slaughterer and Meat Packer

 - Meat Dresser

-In the United States, there were 82,500 jobs for Slaughterer and Meat Packer in 2016.
+In 2016, there was an estimated number of 82,500 jobs in the United States for Slaughterer and Meat Packer.
 There is little to no growth in job opportunities for Slaughterer and Meat Packer.
-The BLS estimates 10,100 yearly job openings in this field.
+There will be an estimated 10,100 positions for Slaughterer & Meat Packer per year.

 The states with the most job growth for Slaughterer & Meat Packer are Utah, Georgia, and Arizona.
 Watch out if you plan on working in Virginia, Kansas, or Wyoming.
 These states have the worst job growth for this type of profession.